christianhansenx/rpi-sound-machine/README.md

 #### Timer

 A timer at the top of the page (below control buttons) shows how long the currently playing sounds have been active.

-#### Uploading Sounds

-1. Click the "Choose Files" button under.
-2. Select one or more sound files from your computer.
-3. Click the "Upload" button to upload them to the Raspberry Pi.

-I found some good sounds here: [Pixabay Free Sounds](https://pixabay.com/sound-effects/search/)

 ## Development guide